Gt Barrier Beekeeper offers $10,000 reward for stolen Toyota Land Cruiser

 "We feed our bees with a seaweed mix and sugar supplement, and the seaweed mix was on the vehicle when it was stolen," he said.

-"It is a much loved and essential part of our operations, and without it our 20,000 bees could starve."
+"It is a much loved and essential part of our operations, and without it our two million bees could starve."

 Watts said he was offering a $10,000 reward because the 2005, five-speed manual truck was "fit for purpose" and would be very hard to replace.